lobsterclaw/LC/README.md

 # Introduction
-Home of future Lobster Claw Software components.
+Future Home of Lobster Claw Software components.

 # License

-Copyright 2014 Jeremiah Jenkins
+Copyright 2014 Lobster Claw Software

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.